-Hardware add General System Features
+Hardware and General System Features

-- Five available software packages - Flexible station instrument configuration and numbering plan - Two DB9 connectors on the ROM Central Processing Unit (RCPU) Card for connecting optional SMDR/SMDA output devices or an external (IBM AT-compatible) PC for programming - Easily accessible system voltage test points on the front edge of the RCPU Card - Database battery back-up with voltage test points - Adjustable baud rates for on-site programming and the optional SMDR/SMDA output devices (110, 300, 600, 1200, 2400, 4800, 9600, and 19200 baud) - Computer modem with software auto-baud on the RCPU Card for remote programming (300 and 1200 baud) - Variable system timers - Industry-standard message waiting capability on SLCs (using -108VDC derived from a combination of system voltages) - Optional Station Message Detail Recording (SMDR) and/or Station Message Detail Accounting (SMDA) output device(s) - One relay on the RCPU Card is dedicated as a power failure transfer relay; the other relay is a general purpose relay that can be used for night transfer, general signaling devices, etc. - • Optional Attendant Computer Consoles (personal computers equipped with headsets; allow the user to view system activity on the monitor and to process calls and messages using the keyboard) - Two optional external music sources - Optional off-premises extensions (OPXs) with variable ring cadence - Optional OPX repeaters - Optional multi-port voice mail system - Optional talkback speaker equipment
+- Four available software packages - Flexible station instrument configuration and numbering plan - Hard disk drive for storing the system software and database - Floppy disk drive for loading the system software and for backing up and restoring the system database - Two DB9 connectors on the 68000 Co-Processor (Pro68) Card (or the new "expanded" Pro68 Card, called the Pro68E Card) for connecting to the peripheral connector panel on the back of the equipment cabinet, which in turn connects to the optional SMDR/SMDA output devices - •\ Optional station message detail recording (SMDR) and/or station message detail accounting (SMDA) output device(s) - Adjustable baud rates for the optional SMDR/ SMDA output devices (110, 300, 600, 1200, 2400, 4800, 9600, and 19200 baud) - DB9 connector on the Monitor Card for connecting to the peripheral connector panel on the back of the equipment cabinet, which in turn connects to the programming monitor - •\ Monochrome monitor with a standard DB9 connector - 5-pin DIN connector on the PC Motherboard for connecting to the peripheral connector panel on the back of the equipment cabinet, which in turn connects to the programming keyboard - •\ IBM AT-compatible keyboard with a standard 5-pin DIN connector - System status panel for providing a quick indication of overall system function - Easily accessible system voltage test points on the front edge of the Matrix Card (MXC) and, if installed, the Expansion (EXP) Card - •\ One relay on the MXC is dedicated as a power failure transfer relay; the other three relays are general purpose relays that can be used for night transfer, general signaling devices, etc.

+- •\ Four general purpose relays on the EXP can be used for night transfer, general signaling devices, etc.

+- •\ Two relays on the T1 Card (T1C) can be used as T1 trunk alarm relays

+- Modem Card with software auto-baud for remote programming (300, 1200, or 2400 baud)

+- Variable system timers

+- Industry-standard message waiting capability on SLCs (using -108VDC derived from a combination of system voltages)

+- •\ Optional Attendant Computer Consoles (personal computers equipped with headsets or handsets; allow the user to view system activity on the monitor and to process calls and messages using the keyboard)

+- •\ Two optional external music sources

+- •\ Optional off-premises extensions (OPXs) with variable ring cadence

+- •\ Optional OPX repeaters

+- •\ Optional multi-port voice mail system

+- •\ Optional talkback speaker equipment

-- Optional facsimile machine
+- •\ Optional facsimile machine

-- Optional doorbox
+- •\ Optional doorbox

-- Optional battery back-up
+- •\ Optional battery back-up

-- Optional exte mal paging equipment
+- •\ Optional external paging equipment

-- Optional playback devices for use with the automated attendant and hunt group features
+- •\ Optional playback devices for use with the automated attendant and hunt group features